sybrew/the-seo-framework/readme.txt

 	-> We need to recognize that their "archives" isn't an archive, so we should remove the prefix.
 		-> Simple.

-TODO since the sitemap loads so early now, can we get rid of clean_up_globals()?
-	-> Test with 50 plugins and some "premium theme" active, and see if they slip through.

 TODO add summary_large_image/summary toggle on a per-page basis
 	- Namely this affects how the image is displayed in both Twitter AND Discord.
 	- Also make twitter card default to summary when a square image is posted.